rollyourown-xyz/ryo-website-content/rollyourown/projects/host_server/index.md

     cp configuration/configuration_TEMPLATE.yml configuration/configuration_<HOST_NAME>.yml
     ```

-3. Edit the new file `configuration_<HOST_NAME>.yml` and add the host server's public IP address, the root username and password provided by your hosting provider (or configured yourself if you have set up your own server).
+3. Edit the new file `configuration_<HOST_NAME>.yml` and add the host server's IP addresses, the root username and password provided by your hosting provider (or configured yourself if you have set up your own server).
 Also choose a non-root username and password for the host server.
-If you aren’t familiar with a different linux editor, use nano to edit the file with:
+If you aren’t familiar with a different Linux editor, use nano to edit the file with:

     ```bash
     cd ~/ryo-projects/ryo-host